RSTeam02/Star-Collision-Simulator/readme.md

 # Star-Collision Simulator

 Test-Link: https://rsteam02.github.io/Star-Collision-Simulator/
++ 07.07:
+    - use of experimental Path2D() to seperate vector (path) data with view, reference https://developer.mozilla.org/en-US/docs/Web/API/Path2D/Path2D
+    - some refactoring
+    - checkbox for displaying all attributes of all objects
 + 05.07:
     - display attributes of every object (Collision-Sim Mode)
         - hover on object => display type of shape and position coordinates (x/y)